x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/create-and-manage-groups.md

       -	Under **Communication**, check the confirmation box to allow people from outside the organization send email to this distribution group.

    d.
 In **Finish** tab, review/edit the contents to ensure the provided information is correct and then click **Create group**.

-      The **New group created** message is displayed.

 5. Click **Close**.

-Option 3: Create a Mail-enabled security group
+## Create a Mail-enabled security group

 1. Navigate to the [new Exchange admin center](https://admin.exchange.microsoft.com/#/).